The Washington Journalism and Media Conference

 Director, Washington Scholars Program

 Elena is the Director of the Washington Scholars Program (WSP) which includes the Washington Journalism and Media Conference (WJMC) and the Washington Youth Summit on the Environment (WYSE).
-As the director, she works to create fulfilling conference experiences by developing curriculum for the programs, as well as recruiting professional faculty and nationally recognized speakers in the fields of journalism and the media and environmental science.
+As the director, she works to create fulfilling Summit experiences by developing curriculum for the programs, as well as recruiting professional faculty and nationally recognized speakers in the fields of journalism and the media and environmental science.
 Under her leadership the programs have tripled in size and furthered their reach through key partnerships.
-Elena also manages several key partnerships for the Office of Admissions that focus on dual enrollment programming and college access initiatives.
-Prior to working in the Office of Admissions, Elena worked as a College and Career Specialist helping high school students explore their educational and career goals and choices.
-Elena earned a B.A. in Journalism and Mass Communication from the University of North Carolina in Chapel Hill and her Masters in Education from George Mason University.
+Elena also manages college access initatives, events, and recruitment partnerships for the Office of Admissions.
+Elena earned a B.A. in journalism and mass communication from the University of North Carolina in Chapel Hill and her M.Ed. from George Mason University.

 Rodger Smith